10/30/2024

 speaker

 Okay, perfect.
 Thank you.
-And then Adam, you've mentioned a few times before and again on this call that there are fewer headwinds in 25 versus 24.
+And then, Adam, you've mentioned a few times before and again on this call that there are fewer headwinds in 25 versus 24.
 Can you just elaborate on which headwinds would go away in 25 versus 24 and what additional tailwinds that we can see in 25?
 Thank you.

 speaker

-Adam Alsasser
+Adam Elsesser

 speaker